lowyisan/2025_lowyisan/README.md

    ```

 2. Access the application
-   * Open a browser and navigate to http://localhost:3000
+   * Open a browser and navigate to http://localhost:3000 (running locally)
+   * Otherwise, you can just access the website at this public ip http://140.245.122.206/

 3. Stop the containers when done:
    ```